 I took a hiatus from writing after I gave birth five years ago.
 Hugo House has helped me rekindle my practice and develop a flair for creative nonfiction, my favorite form of writing.

 In 2017, parkour became my new passion.
 Parkour connects me with a vibrant community of people who explore creative movement in urban and natural environments.
 Basically, I play every day.
 To give back, I share training videos and volunteer for Parkour Visions.

 I’ve been creating things since I first put pencil to paper.
 From Young Authors books to numerous blogging projects, from shoddily edited Sony Handycam videos to my Lindy Hop Steps Made Easy series, my drive to create has persisted for over three decades.

 I create things to explore complex ideas and connect with others.
 Currently I’m writing about class ambivalence, being a femme-presenting person in a culture dominated by masculinity, and why I keep scraping my shins.
 I parent two lovely, sometimes exasperating children with my partner Paul in Seattle.

-Get updates on my latest work by joining The Pulse, my monthly-ish newsletter on fitness, culture, and whatever else moves me.
-2,302 of your closest friends already
+Get updates on my latest work by joining The Pulse, my monthly-ish newsletter on fitness, culture, and everything that moves us.
+2,304 of your closest friends already subscribe!